Montenegro - Data Protection Overview

 - Patients' Rights Act 2010 (only available in Montenegrin here), which requires health professionals to keep personal data confidential;

-- Healthcare Records Act 2008 (only available to download in Montenegrin here), which regulates collecting and keeping personal data in the healthcare sector;
+- Healthcare Records Act 2008 (only available in Montenegrin here), which regulates collecting and keeping personal data in the healthcare sector;

-- Genetic Data Protection Act 2010 (only available to download in Montenegrin here), which regulates processing genetic data gained by genetic testing and analysis of genetic samples taken for medical purposes;
+- Genetic Data Protection Act 2010 (only available in Montenegrin here), which regulates the processing genetic data gained by genetic testing and analysis of genetic samples taken for medical purposes;

 - Pension and Disability Insurance Act 2003 (only available in Montenegrin here), which regulates collecting and keeping personal data within the pensions and disability insurance sector;

-- Labour Records Act 2003 (available in Bosnian here) ('Labour Records Act'), which regulates collecting and keeping personal data in the employment sector;
+- Labor Records Act 2003 (available in Bosnian here) ('Labor Records Act'), which regulates collecting and keeping personal data in the employment sector;

-- General Education Act 2002 (only available to download in Montenegrin here), which regulates data processing in the education sector; and
+- General Education Act 2002 (only available in Montenegrin here), which regulates data processing in the education sector; and

 - High Education Act 2014 (only available in Montenegrin here), which regulates data processing in the high education sector.